HughPH/Box2D-dotnet-bindings/src/Box2DBindings/README.md

 In this case "better" is probably subjective: Hexa.NET.Box2D and Box2D.NET are API-complete in that they include DynamicTree functions, while this library brings quality of life improvements. *This API is complete up to 3.1.0 and will be upgraded as new Box2D versions are released.*

 ## Getting things working
 Just install this package.
 It should work.
-If not, *please* raise an issue in the github repository: https://github.com/HughPH/Box2D-dotnet-bindings/issues
+If not, *please* [raise an issue in the github repository](https://github.com/HughPH/Box2D-dotnet-bindings/issues)

 ## Known limitations / quirks
-- The native binaries are built from Erin's Box2D mainline, not the latest release tag.
-This will capture any latest bugfixes, but *could* introduce bugs - in which case, revert to the previous version.
+- The native binaries are built from Erin's Box2D latest release tag.
 - Extensions to the Box2D API won't appear automagically.
 Please feel free to submit a PR if you want to add something.
-- The native binaries are built for Windows x64 and Linux x64 only.